Sinaia Monastery: Furniture

 The furniture was made of wood (sycamore, maple, and oak) by Constantin Babic and his students at the Bucharest Art School (Ṣcoala de Arte si Meserii).
 The King's throne displays the royal emblem and the motto Nihil sine Deo (Nothing without God).
 The Queen's throne is embossed with the letters E.D.
 Both thrones are gold-plated.

 The two Russian icons, of Saint Serghei and Saint Nicholas, were a gift from Tsar Nicholas II of Russia in 1903.
 They were presented to the Hegumen Nifon Arhimandritul for the baptism of Prince Nicholae, son of King Ferdinand.

 A remarkable piece adorning the monastery is the epitaphios by Anna Roth, made of silk and gold on a cotton base.
 It took three years (from 1897 to 1900) to finish.

 The bell tower

 During the leadership of Hegumen Nifon Popescu (1888–1909), a large bell tower was added to the monastery walls.
 It was completed in 1892.
-The 1700 kg bell was brought from the Colţea Tower in Bucharest.
+The 1700 kg bell was brought from the Colțea Tower in Bucharest.